 - Interestingly, OnePlus again decided to lower the battery capacity on the OnePlus 5 as compared to the OnePlus 3T.
 The difference is slight (only 100mAh), but still curious.

 - One of the most significant controversies with the OnePlus 5 was the so-called “jelly scrolling effect.”
 If you swiped quickly through a long web page, the text and images would appear to swell as if made of jelly.
 The problem was the display itself, which was inverted for design reasons.

 - The OnePlus 5 was the first phone from the company — and one of only a very few phones in the industry at the time — to offer a variant with 8GB of RAM.

 - In 2017, the price of the phone started at $479 for the version with 6GB of RAM and 64GB of internal storage.

 OnePlus 5T: The overhaul

 Not so with the OnePlus 5T.
-For the first time, the front of the device became all screen and the fingerprint sensor moved to the back.
+For the first time, the front of the device became all screen, and the fingerprint sensor moved to the back.
 It wasn’t the first device to do this by far, but it was a pretty significant jump to make with a “T” model phone.
-After all, the OnePlus 3T basically looked exactly the same as the OnePlus 3, but now it was easy to tell the difference between the 5 and 5T just with a quick glance.
+After all, the OnePlus 3T looked the same as the OnePlus 3, but now it was easy to tell the difference between the 5 and 5T just with a quick glance.

 Of course, we were still years away from a nearly bezel-less experience when the OnePlus 5T landed, so it still had a significantly sized forehead and chin.
-But now there was so much more room for screen on a device that was, physically, about the same size as the OnePlus 5.
+But now, there was so much more room for a screen on a device that was, physically, about the same size as the OnePlus 5.